mongodb/specifications/source/unified-test-format/unified-test-format.rst

   not be supported by all drivers and could yield runtime errors (e.g. while loading a test file with an Extended JSON parser).

+- Test runner thread.
+An entity representing a "thread" used to execute operations concurrently with those executed by the main test runner thread.
+The "thread" the handle is dispatching to can be any type of concurrent execution context (e.g. actual threads, goroutines, async tasks, etc).
+See `Thread Operations`_ for a list of operations.

 This is an exhaustive list of supported types for the entity map.
 Test runners MUST raise an error if an attempt is made to store an unsupported type in the entity map.